RMI/steel-guidance/specs/technical_specification.md

-# Technical Specifications for RMI Steel PCF Data Exchange
+# Technical Specifications for RMI Metals PCF Data Exchange
-## Updated 21 February 2023
+## Updated 26 April 2023

 -------------------------
 ## 1. Introduction
-This document contains the necessary technical foundation for a steel data model extension to the [Pathfinder Network,](https://wbcsd.github.io/data-exchange-protocol/v2/#pathfinder-network) developed by [RMI.](https://rmi.org/) For full documentation of the Pathfinder Network, refer to the link above.
+This document contains the necessary technical foundation for a metals data model extension to the [Pathfinder Network,](https://wbcsd.github.io/data-exchange-protocol/v2/#pathfinder-network) developed by [RMI.](https://rmi.org/) For full documentation of the Pathfinder Network, refer to the link above.

-The goal of this document is to enable the interoperable exchange of steel Product Carbon Footprints, in accordance with the RMI's [Steel Emissions Reporting Guidance](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf), across conforming host systems.
+The goal of this document is to enable the interoperable exchange of steel and aluminum Product Carbon Footprints, in accordance with the RMI's [Steel Emissions Reporting Guidance](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf) and [Aluminum Emissions Reporting Guidance], across conforming host systems.

 ## 2. Terminology
 For a full list of terminology, please refer to the [Terminology](https://wbcsd.github.io/data-exchange-protocol/v2/#terminology) section of the Pathfinder techical specification.

-### Abatement Technology
+### Low Carbon or Abatement Tech
-  A qualitative label of the techology used to reduce emissions in the steel supply chain.
-For more information please refer to the [Abatement Technology] section of RMI's [Steel Emissions Reporting Guidance.](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)
+  A qualitative label of the techology used to reduce emissions in the steel and aluminum supply chains.
+For more information, please refer to the [Abatement Technology] section of RMI's [Steel Emissions Reporting Guidance.](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)

+### Mine to Smelter
+  The ore-based or mine-to-smelter portion of aluminum production.
+For more information, please refer Secs 2.3 and 3.2 of RMI's Aluminum Guidance.

 ### Credits
   Avoided emissions outside the fixed systems boundary.
 Credits are required to be seperately reported from the total emissions intensity.

 ### Process Names
   Discrete processes used in the production of steel.
 E.g. hot rolling, briquetting, casting.
-For more information see Sec 2.2 Fixed Boundary of RMI's [Steel Emissions Reporting Guidance.](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)
+For more information see Sec 2.2 Fixed Boundary of RMI's [Steel Emissions Reporting Guidance](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf) and Sec 2.2 Fixed System Boundary of RMI's Aluminum Guidance.

 #### Process Steps
   A grouping of Process Names along with their total emissions intensity, recycled content, exports, credits, and other related metadata.
-See [4.6.
+See [4.10.
 Data Type ProcessSteps](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#46-data-type-processsteps).

 ### Process Groups
   A grouping of Process Steps along with company information.
-See [4.4.
+See [4.8.
 Data Type ProcessGroups](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#44-data-type-processgroups).

 ## 3. Conformance
 For conformance with the Pathfinder Network, please refer to the [Conformance](https://wbcsd.github.io/data-exchange-protocol/v2/#conformance) section of the Pathfinder technical specification.